-Supersedes: February 9, 2016 Review Date: January 2020 Total number of pages: 9
+Supersedes: January 13, 2018 Review Date: November 2021 Total number of pages: 8

 Bedroll.
-A linen set consisting of one mattress cover, two blankets, and one towel.
+A linen set consisting of one mattress cover (which is a blanket), two blankets, and one towel.

 Clean.
 Clothing, bedding and linen that: 1) are free of dirt, body oil, lice, nits, ticks, dandruff, foreign substances, or unpleasant odors; 2) have not been worn or used by anyone since the last laundering.